 The setback is the area immediately in front of the ILB sensor where the light is so strong that it will reflect off just about anything, such as the object to be detected.
 To eliminate this from occurring, you must set the ILB back from the area to be observed.
 For maximum range the setback distance is about 10 feet, for short setback requirements, you must reduce the ILB sensitivity, thus reducing the range.
 This is done by adjusting the sensitivity screw on the ILB through the setback adjustment hole with a small screwdriver, see Figure 8.
 Turn this screw counter clockwise for less sensitivity and less setback.
 Note that this adjustment maintains a range to set back ratio of approximately ten to one, i.e. if the setback is three feet then the range is about 30 feet.
 The best way to check for set back is to adjust range/setback screw for maximum range.
-Have someone stand in front of the ILB at the set back distance desired so that the indicator light comes on.
-Then turn the range/setback adjustment screw to reduce range just until the indicator light goes out.
+Have someone stand in front of the ILB at the set back distance desired so that the indicator light goes out.
 This completes set back adjustment.